learn-co-students/linear-regression-pair-west-ds-082420/README.md

 "Schooling, income_composition_of_resources, BMI"
 ```

-    'Schooling, income_'

-Use seaborn's pairplot function on the three features above plus life_expectancy.
+### Use seaborn's pairplot function on the three features above plus life_expectancy.
 Note: we would usually start right off by using a pairplot, but because we have so many features, the pairplot would be unwieldy.